YuelinGu/INFO20005-Assignment-3/README.md

 ## Tools Used

-- HTML5
+- HTML
-- CSS3 (Media Queries, Flexbox, Grid)
+- CSS
-- JavaScript (DOM Manipulation, Event Handling)
+- JavaScript

 ---